fenago/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 The important difference is that an LSTM model is used in the decoder, allowing it to both know what was predicted for the prior day in the sequence and accumulate internal state while outputting the sequence.
-Let’s take a closer look at how this model is defined.
+Let' s take a closer look at how this model is defined.
 As before, we define an LSTM hidden layer with 200 units.
 This is the decoder model that will read the input sequence and will output a 200 element vector (one output per unit) that